eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 ## The Logistical Case for Approval Voting

 > Approval voting allows voters to approve of (vote for) as many candidates as they like.
+Simply put a check mark next to each candidate you approve of.
+The candidate with the most approval votes wins.

 It really is that simple.